Permethrin Treatment

 Lasts a season, or at least a dozen washes.

 For soaking small items, an efficient way to do it is in large ziploc bags.
-For a large amount of clothing or gear like tents, use a 5 gallon bucket.

 Spray